ICST Ambi Motion Markers

 ambi 2 a=20 e=0 d=0.7

-Multiple sources at one cue time can be combined in one marker:
+Multiple sources at the same cue point can be combined in one marker:

 ambi 1 a=-45 e=0 d=0.8 | ambi 2 a=20 e=0 d=0.7